Privacy policy

 What we don't claim: that we're impervious to breach.
 No company can honestly claim that.
 If a security incident affects your data, we'll tell you what happened, what we know, and what we're doing about it.
 Within seventy-two hours of confirming the breach.
 Not "as soon as practicable."
 Not "in due course."
 Within seventy-two hours.

-Margin is for users 13 and older.
+Margin is for readers 13 and older.

 We don't knowingly collect data from anyone under 13.
 If you're a parent or guardian and you believe your child has registered for Margin, email us and we'll delete the account and all associated data, no questions asked.